s3819660/OOP_Assignment1/README.md

 - Validation does not work when updating member and items.
 - The scanner buffer does not properly clear when the user spam enter
+- Application does not accept ISBN with 13 digits.

 # 6. ACKNOWLEDGEMENT.